Green-Eyed Monster (Veronica Mars): Reviews

 Price Peterson of TV.com gave a positive review, saying that he "really enjoyed this episode," and that "I loved the undercover work Veronica did, and I'm getting more and more invested into her relationship with Duncan."
 He also praised the way the season's cohesion up to the point of this episode.
 "After four episodes this season already feels more cohesive and better blended than last season did.
 Cases of the week are set up in advance, we're learning more and more about characters' backstories, the dialogue keeps getting snappier."
 Television Without Pity gave the episode a "B".

 Rowan Kaiser, writing for The A.V.
 Club, gave a mixed review, criticizing the case-of-the-week while praising the subplots.
 "The big problem is that the case…is too transparent.
 The nature of her boyfriend was expectedly twisty, but it was largely irrelevant."
-However, he lauded the development of the Fennels.
+However, she lauded the development of the Fennels.
 "The Alicia Fennel subplot, which I was dubious about when introduced, may still be problematic, but it did give us more time with Keith Mars in a variety of different moods...and the twist at the end...was not one I expected, so kudos on that.